Contact: Jim Gill

 SAN DIEGO –

-More information about NASSCO, a business unit of General Dynamics (NYSE: GD), can be found at www.nassco.com.
+Additional information on General Dynamics NASSCO, a business unit of General Dynamics (NYSE: GD), can be found at www.nassco.com.